 Energy: Calorie intake is key for the development of the baby and is calculated from the content of various components.

 Water: An excess of water means a possible dilution of the milk that can reduce its nutritive value.

 Sometimes, even human milk needs to be fortified in order to fulfill the metabolic and growth demands of specific categories of infants: low birth weight (LBW) and preterm ones.

-According to recent statistics, 20 million LBW children are born every year (15% of the total) and 15 million of them are born premature.
+According to recent statistics, 20 million LBW children are born every year (15% of the total) and 15 million of them are born prematurely.
 In order to avoid undernourishment and to grow optimally, some of these babies have unique nutritional needs.
-The mother’s milk does not provide sufficient nutrition for some of these infants, leading to slow growth with the risk of neuro cognitive impairment and other poor health outcomes.
+The mother’s milk does not provide sufficient nutrition for some of these infants, leading to slow growth with the risk of neurocognitive impairment and other poor health outcomes.
 Also, current baby formulas, as mentioned, do not contain HMOs to boost their immune system.
-So, pediatricians and neonatologists turn to fortification of the mother’s milk.
+So, pediatricians and neonatologists turn to the fortification of the mother’s milk.